nguyentuan1696/infra-ops/README.md

 cd infraops
 ```

-2. Configure your inventory in inventory.ini:
+2. Configure your inventory in inventory.yml:
 ```yaml
 all:
   hosts: